 When I cook beef at home, whether on the hot grill, stovetop, or in the oven, my mind is completely focused on cooking the perfect steak!
-When you think about, if you step away for a few minutes, you can risk over cooking your steak.
+When you think about, if you step away for a few minutes, you can risk messing up your cooking time and over cooking your steak.
 And who wants to slice into a dry, rubbery cut of meat?
 No thank you!

-Of course, there are a few things to remember when purchasing and cooking steak.
+Of course, there are a few things to remember when purchasing and cooking steak to end up with your best steak ever.

 - You want to buy the best of the best.
 A nice cut of meat from the butcher or grocery store can be pricey, but it's so important!
 If you're unsure about what to buy, don't be afraid to talk to your butcher.